-Spain has been a family holiday staple since the 1960s when Britain first laid eyes on the amazing Costa Blanca, booked flights and never looked back.
+Spain has been a family-holiday staple since the 1960s, when Britain first laid eyes on the amazing Costa Blanca, booked flights and never looked back.

-But that’s Spain: just when you think it can’t surprise, it up and delights with something completely new, unexpected and only perfect for families.
+But that’s Spain: just when you think it can’t surprise, it up and delights with something completely new, unexpected and perfect for families.

 Spain has 15 National Parks.
-Teide on Tenerife is the largest and most visited and Picos de Europa in northern Spain is a UNESCO Bio-Sphere.
+Teide on Tenerife is the largest and most visited, and Picos de Europa in northern Spain is a UNESCO Biosphere.

 Cities are easy: Spain has some of Europe’s best urban transport networks and fast inter-city train services.
-For coast and country hire a car.
-Touring round regions is irresistible and, if you’re in the south in summer, you can always escape to the cool of the mountains when it’s too hot by the sea.
+For coast and country, hire a car.
+Touring regions is irresistible and, if you’re in the south in summer, you can always escape to the cool of the mountains when it’s too hot by the sea.